Walter Hachborn: Career

+In 1938, he began working at a hardware store in St. Jacobs as a stockboy.
+The store was then named Hollinger Hardware.
+He co-owned the store by 1950, along with Henry Sittler and Arthur Zilliax.

+In 1956, he read an article in Hardware Age titled "case for the dealer-owned wholesaler," and was inspired to start planning for a dealer-owned Canadian hardware organization.

+In 1964, he founded a co-operative along with over 100 hardware store owners, which would later grow into Home Hardware.
+He was president from inception.
+Initially, 128 Ontario retail workers purchased Hollinger Hardware in 1964, which was renamed Home Hardware in 1967.

+In 1981, Home Hardware merged with Link Hardware of Western Canada, while remaining a hardware co-op with Hachborn as head of the company.

+In 2007, he was still president of Home Hardware, with Paul Straus CEO.

+He was still president emeritus upon his death at the age of 95.
+In his later years, he was also involved in construction operations in the Cayman Islands, while maintaining his residence in St. Jacobs.

 Recognition

-In 1985, he was awarded an honorary doctor of laws degree from Wilfrid Laurier University, where he served as a member of WLU's board of governors for 10 years.
+In 1985, he was awarded an honorary doctorate from Wilfrid Laurier University, where he was a member of WLU's board of governors for 10 years.
 In 1988, the Retail Council of Canada recognized Hachborn's success at Home Hardware.
 In recognition of this accomplishment he was presented with the Distinguished Canadian Retailer of the Year Award.
 He was also awarded the distinction of Retailer of the Century in 1999.
 In 1999, he was made a Member of the Order of Canada.
 He was named to the Canadian Business Hall of Fame in 2014.

-Death
+Personal life and death

-Hachborn died on December 16, 2016, at the age of 95.
+He and his wife Jean had three children: Susan, Elizabeth, and Bill.
+Jean Hachborn died in 2014, while Charles died in St. Jacobs on December 16, 2016, at the age of 95.